ocp-power-automation/openshift-install-power/README.md

 ### OpenShift Versions

-Before running the script, you may choose to overwrite the environment variables as per your preference.
-Below given values are default and used when you don’t set them.
+Before running the script, you may choose to overwrite some environment variables as per your preference.

-If you want to change the OCP version set this variable.
+RELEASE_VER: OCP version you need to install.
+Default is 4.6.
 ```
-export RELEASE_VER="4.6"
+# export RELEASE_VER="4.6"
 ```

-For using any unreleased OCP version set in `RELEASE_VER` or to use a specific [ocp4-upi-powervs](https://github.com/ocp-power-automation/ocp4-upi-powervs) tag/branch (eg: "v4.5.1", "master") please set the `ARTIFACTS_VERSION`.
+ARTIFACTS_VERSION: Tag/Branch (eg: release-4.6, v4.5.1, master) of [ocp4-upi-powervs](https://github.com/ocp-power-automation/ocp4-upi-powervs) repository.
+Default is "release-<RELEASE_VER>".
 ```
-export ARTIFACTS_VERSION="release-4.6"
+# export ARTIFACTS_VERSION="release-4.6"
 ```